 Do I need to file a 1040 if I’m self-employed?

-One of the changes after tax reform is the elimination of forms 1040EZ and 1040A, as well as the simplification of Form 1040.
-So yes, you will need to file Form 1040.
-You will also need to include the new Schedule 1 and Schedule C with your tax return.
-These are the required forms when you are self-employed; there are others you may need to include such as Schedule 4, Schedule SE, Form 4562 and others.
+Yes, you will need to file Form 1040.
+You will also need to include Schedule 1 and Schedule C with your tax return.
+These are the required forms when you are self-employed such as Schedule 2, Schedule SE, Form 4562, and others.

 What is my tax ID number for my business?